F4bbi/manim-dsa/docs/source/guides/animating_trees.rst

 Note how the node positioning is performed automatically using a hierarchical layout!

 .. _customizing_a_mtree:

 Customizing a MTree
 --------------------

-ManimDSA provides various options for customizing the colors and styles of a MTree.
+ManimDSA provides various options for customizing the colors and styles of a ``MTree``.
 You can use these options by passing a predefined style configuration from the ``MTreeStyle`` class using the ``style`` parameter.
 Refer to ``MTreeStyle`` for more details.
 Alternatively, you can define a custom style to suit your needs.

 In the following example, we use the ``PURPLE`` style for the ``MTree``.